lornevgreen/CloudBank-V2/README.md

 ## Place Order With Green.money ACH

-This allows an order to be placed using the Green.money ACH payment system.
-Note that you will need an account with Green.money.
-You will need a web form that posts specific into and a default Green Pay button.
+This allows an order to be placed using the Green.
+Money ACH payment system.
+Note: You will need an account with Green.money. and a web form that posts specifically into and a default Green Pay button.

 Sample POST Request: